 Amazon Web Services (AWS), the preferred cloud provider of Rapid7, offers a feature-rich environment for hosting and managing cloud-based applications on a flexible, highly scalable infrastructure.
-However, security remains a challenge.
+However, AWS cloud security remains a challenge.
 Amazon Security Hub and Amazon GuardDuty provide some visibility into log data and security events in AWS environments, but they lack advanced analytics and other features needed to detect and respond to threats.

 Rapid7 InsightIDR is a fast-to-deploy cloud-based SIEM designed to quickly detect sophisticated attacks.
 It aggregates data from AWS sources like CloudTrail and GuardDuty, together with information from on-premises networks, endpoints, and other cloud platforms.
 It employs User Behavior Analytics (UBA), industry-leading threat intelligence, and automated workflows to help security teams uncover and investigate threats in AWS environments and across the organization’s entire IT footprint.

 InsightIDR is integrated with critical AWS services, making it easy to collect detailed log data from:

 - AWS CloudTrail, which monitors and logs account activity and administrative actions on services such as the AWS Management Console, AWS SDKs, and command line tools